marcoparello/CTF-Writeups/N0PSctf/Web/Web-Cook.md

 ![](../images/web-cook-part-4.png)

-But if you delete the website cookie and refresh the page, the message goes away and the page is displayed as normal.
+But if you delete the website cookie and refresh the page, the message goes away and the page is displayed normally.
 This points to the website using client-side validation, where the client computer is responsible for the validation of creditionals for the website.
 I opened up Burpsuite and used the Burpsuite browser to collect more information about the page.
 After some time I came across something interesting:

 ![](../images/web-cook-part-5.png)